ho-wan/vscode-setting-toggle/README.md

 ---
 <img src="https://raw.githubusercontent.com/Ho-Wan/vscode-setting-toggle/master/images/setting-toggle-img1.png" alt="setting-toggle-image1"/>

-- Now you can quickly toggle codeLens, minimap, font ligatures, or whatever setting you want!
-You can also assign your own keybinding to the **Setting Toggle** commands.
+- Now you can quickly toggle codeLens or whatever setting you want!
+You can also assign your own keybinding to the **Setting Toggle** commands using the vscode keybindings.

-- Separate settings can be saved in individual workspaces, eg. codeLens for a C# project.

 ---
 Status bar shows toggled setting